AMWA-TV/is-12/docs/Sending commands.md

 }
 ```

-Example command for retrieving the classId (1p1) on any ncaObject using the generic get method (1m1) (has no arguments but has a return value of `ncaMethodResultPropertyValue` as specified in NC-Framework)
+Example command for retrieving the classId (1p1) on any ncObject using the generic get method (1m1) (has no arguments but has a return value of `ncMethodResultPropertyValue` as specified in NC-Framework)

 ```json
 {